Ryandanger/Website/src/routes/blog/posts/v3/+page.md

 ### Keep Files in the background

 We added an option to keep Files open in the background when closing the last window.
-This option is enabled by default, but can be turned on/off from the advanced settings page.
+This option is designed to improve the startup performance but can be turned on/off from the advanced settings page.

 <figure>
     <img src="/blog-resources/v3/CommandPalette.jpg" alt="Command Palette" />